BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 A lot of what you can do in Night City in the base game does nothing.
 You can buy a drink, dance, or take a shower, and it's just decoration.
 In this list those things have a purpose, because they feed [Dark Future's](#survival-needs) needs.

- - [Night City Interactions](https://www.nexusmods.com/cyberpunk2077/mods/5519) and its six district addons let you sit down for a drink at bars all over the city, alone or with your partner.
+ - **Bars you can sit down at.** [Night City Interactions](https://www.nexusmods.com/cyberpunk2077/mods/5519) and its six district addons let you sit down for a drink at bars all over the city, alone or with your partner.
 It also has an Edgerunners tour of places from the anime.
- - [Immersive Bartenders](https://www.nexusmods.com/cyberpunk2077/mods/7203) and [Immersive Food Vendors](https://www.nexusmods.com/cyberpunk2077/mods/7322) have vendors actually serve you.
+ - **Vendors serve you.** [Immersive Bartenders](https://www.nexusmods.com/cyberpunk2077/mods/7203) and [Immersive Food Vendors](https://www.nexusmods.com/cyberpunk2077/mods/7322) have vendors actually serve you.
 [Immersive Rippers](https://www.nexusmods.com/cyberpunk2077/mods/7064) and [Immersive Vik](https://www.nexusmods.com/cyberpunk2077/mods/6794) put V in the chair for cyberware work.
- - [Dance Off](https://www.nexusmods.com/cyberpunk2077/mods/10615) lets you dance on the dance floors.
+ - **Dance floors.** [Dance Off](https://www.nexusmods.com/cyberpunk2077/mods/10615) lets you dance on the dance floors.
 Dancing restores Nerve.
- - [Wilson's Range](https://www.nexusmods.com/cyberpunk2077/mods/7367) and the Kabuki gun range give you somewhere to practice shooting.
+ - **Gun ranges.** [Wilson's Range](https://www.nexusmods.com/cyberpunk2077/mods/7367) and the Kabuki gun range give you somewhere to practice shooting.
- - You can gamble with real eddies: [roulette](https://www.nexusmods.com/cyberpunk2077/mods/15450), [blackjack](https://www.nexusmods.com/cyberpunk2077/mods/19575) and [pachinko](https://www.nexusmods.com/cyberpunk2077/mods/19889).
+ - **Gambling.** You can gamble with real eddies: [roulette](https://www.nexusmods.com/cyberpunk2077/mods/15450), [blackjack](https://www.nexusmods.com/cyberpunk2077/mods/19575) and [pachinko](https://www.nexusmods.com/cyberpunk2077/mods/19889).
 Don't save or load in the middle of a game, or you lose your chips.
- - The [Stock Market and News System](https://www.nexusmods.com/cyberpunk2077/mods/6319) adds a stock market to every computer.
+ - **Stock market.** The [Stock Market and News System](https://www.nexusmods.com/cyberpunk2077/mods/6319) adds a stock market to every computer.
 Prices react to the story and to what you do.
- - The Pacifica roller coaster is open again, and you can ride it with your partner.
+ - **Roller coaster.** The Pacifica roller coaster is open again, and you can ride it with your partner.
 It restores Nerve and Humanity.
- - Cats in every apartment, toys to play with, coffee makers, and a more open Megabuilding H10.
+ - **Apartment life.** Cats in every apartment, toys to play with, coffee makers, and a more open Megabuilding H10.

 ## Ripperdocs

- - [Specialized Ripperdocs](https://www.nexusmods.com/cyberpunk2077/mods/23399) makes each ripperdoc sell only two types of cyberware.
+ - **Each ripperdoc sells different cyberware.** [Specialized Ripperdocs](https://www.nexusmods.com/cyberpunk2077/mods/23399) makes each ripperdoc sell only two types of cyberware.
 In the base game every ripperdoc sells almost everything.
    - If a ripperdoc doesn't sell what you want, try a different one.
    - Every iconic piece of cyberware is sold by exactly one ripperdoc.
 For example, to buy an iconic Sandevistan you have to find the ripperdoc who sells operating systems.
    - There is also a lookup window in the Cyber Engine Tweaks overlay that lists where each iconic is sold.
- - [Ripperdoc Vendor UI Enhancements](https://www.nexusmods.com/cyberpunk2077/mods/23180) shows each ripperdoc's specialties on the map, so you know where to go.
+ - **Specialties on the map.** [Ripperdoc Vendor UI Enhancements](https://www.nexusmods.com/cyberpunk2077/mods/23180) shows each ripperdoc's specialties on the map, so you know where to go.

 ## Hanging Out and Romance

- - The Romanced Enhanced mods for Panam, Judy, Kerry and River, plus [Romance Hangouts](https://www.nexusmods.com/cyberpunk2077/mods/11590), let you spend time with your partner: hang out, go on dates, shower together, and have them stay over at your place.
+ - **Time with your partner.** The Romanced Enhanced mods for Panam, Judy, Kerry and River, plus [Romance Hangouts](https://www.nexusmods.com/cyberpunk2077/mods/11590), let you spend time with your partner: hang out, go on dates, shower together, and have them stay over at your place.
- - [Gone Away](https://www.nexusmods.com/cyberpunk2077/mods/19412) makes partners behave sensibly when you leave.
+ - **Partners behave when you leave.** [Gone Away](https://www.nexusmods.com/cyberpunk2077/mods/19412) makes partners behave sensibly when you leave.
- - Post-Romance Delivery System has your partner send things to your door.
+ - **Gifts at your door.** Post-Romance Delivery System has your partner send things to your door.
- - [Lizzie's Braindances](https://www.nexusmods.com/cyberpunk2077/mods/11077) adds a full braindance catalog at Lizzie's Bar: meditation, concerts, dates with characters you know, Edgerunners scenes and more.
+ - **Braindances.** [Lizzie's Braindances](https://www.nexusmods.com/cyberpunk2077/mods/11077) adds a full braindance catalog at Lizzie's Bar: meditation, concerts, dates with characters you know, Edgerunners scenes and more.
 You can stream them to your apartment and watch with your partner.
 Finishing a braindance restores Nerve and Energy.
 It's safe for work out of the box and asks before turning anything else on.

 Time with your partner, showers, dancing and braindances all restore Nerve.
 Going home and relaxing is how you keep your Nerve up.